RyanCharlesNeu/Autonomous-Rover-Research/README.md

 The rover is under active development.
 Chassis fabrication and core drivetrain electronics (motors, wiring, ESCs) are complete and tested.
 The wheel attachment design has been analytically validated and machined; static and powered bench testing are the next steps before it's trusted under full load.
 Wheels, LiDAR, and Raspberry Pi-based optical detection are the immediate next steps.

 ## Future Work

+- **Wheel installation** and full drivetrain assembly with the outboard-bearing mount
+- **Validation testing** of the wheel attachment: static side-load bench test followed by a powered on-stand run test
+- **Ansys FEA** of the motor shaft and adapter, confirming the hand-calculated factor of safety against simulation
+- **LiDAR integration** for terrain and obstacle sensing
+- **Raspberry Pi optical detection** for basic obstacle/object recognition
+- **Autonomous navigation** for the rover within the broader heterogeneous robot team
+- **Wiring cleanup**, moving from the current parallel ESC wiring to a proper PWM-split configuration
+- **Drive shaft with gear ratio**, a possible improvement over the current direct-drive setup for better torque control
+- **Legged robot autonomy**, extending this work to a second platform type in the broader research program
+- **Physical connection mechanism**, developing an arm that lets robots autonomously connect and push or pull each other
+- **Field testing** of pull/tow capability with other team members